polubarev/mobile_data_analysis/README.md

-# mobile_data_analysis
-Test task - analysis of mobile and wi-fi geospatial data.
+# Analysis of mobile and wi-fi geospatial data.